Chiang Mai Itinerary: For 2, 3, 4 days or more!

 Nestled in the mountainous region of Northern Thailand, Chiang Mai is a rather charming city – and one that many people ensure are a part of their Thailand itineraries.
 It’s famous for being Thailand’s cultural capital, and also has lots of opportunities for enjoying surrounding nature too.

 I must admit, the very first time I arrived in Chiang Mai, jet-lagged and exhausted after a night train where I had a seat instead of a sleeper and the lights were kept on all night, I wasn’t immediately taken by it.
-It’s got quite the reputation on the South East Asia travel circuit, and while it was fine, I was expecting something a little more.
+The city has quite the reputation on the South East Asia travel circuit, and when it comes to Bangkok or Chiang Mai, most travellers prefer Chiang Mai.
+However, I love Bangkok and while Chiang Mai was fine, I was expecting something a little more.

 But Chiang Mai goes a little deeper than what meets the eye – it slowly pulled me in and intrigued me more and more, and on my last trip there (I’ve been three times now!), I really started to see why so many people fall in love with this city.

 I’m very lucky to have a job that means I am location independent, so if I am not immediately taken by somewhere I can come back – and I know that if you’re planning a Thailand holiday you might not have the same flexibility!